 - In Fables, it turns out that Faithful John's master is working for the Big Bad and, since his fable is all about loyalty, he has no choice but to be The Mole.

 - Captain Torame in Usagi Yojimbo lives this axiom.
 In "The Dragon Bellow Conspiracy", Usagi infiltrates the army of a lord planning a coup against the Shogun, who has Torame as an honorable second in command.
 In the climax of the story, when Usagi reveals his hand and fights to stop the lord, he confronts Torame who refuses to switch sides.
-Usagi admits that he understands, considering that he never abandoned his own lord (albeit a good guy) when the odds went hopeless against him.
+Usagi admits that he understands, when the two recall something they talked about earlier.

 - Seems to be the case with Espio in the Sonic the Hedgehog comic.
 He's obediently followed orders ever since the Iron Queen took control of his clan, even though he doesn't seem to want to since he has to attack his former friends.